 Tips for visiting London with kids

-- If you are visiting London with your family it is essential to book accommodation early as there is aways a huge demand for the best family friendly London accommodation.
+- If you are visiting London with your family it is essential to book accommodation early as there is always a huge demand for the best family-friendly London accommodation.
 When is the best time of year to visit London and the UK?

 - If you are visiting lots of sights and attractions in London consider the benefits of purchasing a London Pass which can save both time and money!
 Choose from either a 1, 2, 3, 4, 5, 6- or 10-day digital London Pass and enjoy access to over 80 attractions and a 1-day hop-on-hop-off bus tour.
 Read our review of the London Pass